Cyclical Stocks: An Offensive Play for Any Market

 Buying at the perfect time can and does happen – on occasion.
 But trying to accurately and consistently do so is a fool’s gambit.
 Here’s an example why…

 Meet Chuck.
 He’s a young investor with his eyes on retiring early.
 At the young age of 25, he decided to try to invest in the S&P 500 on the perfect day.
 He crunched the numbers.
 He looked at the trends.
-And he got lucky and invested his money when the S&P 500 Index bottomed out on March 23.
+And he got lucky and invested his money when the S&P 500 Index bottomed out.

 Now let’s look at an example of a cyclical stock that rallies and declines with larger economic trends.

 A Cyclical Stock for When Times Are Good

 When the economy is strong and consumers are spending money, vehicle sales go up.
 Automobile stocks are a classic cyclical stock.
 Because when discretionary funds abound, people buy a lot more Hondas and Toyotas.

 On the other hand, when times are tight and the country is tightening its collective belt, people tend to hold off on making big-ticket purchases.
 So naturally, vehicles sales go down.
 And the stock of companies like Honda (NYSE: HMC) and Toyota (NYSE: TM) tend to follow accordingly.

 This is why when unemployment numbers were at record lows, the price of Toyota’s stock was at a record high.
 And when the economy took a hit, so too did Toyota’s stock.

 By paying attention to macroeconomic trends, you can guess within a few degrees of certainty when a cyclical stock is going to take a hit.
 And that’s when investors want to start investing.
 Because when the greater economy begins to rebound, so can Toyota’s stock price.
 And then it’s just a matter of holding it until things start looking like they could go south again.
 It’s one of the more clear-cut ways to generate the highest possible return in a short time frame.